A-Quarter-Mile/SVS/README.md

 ### Vocoder training

-If you `--vocoder_file` is set to none, Griffin-Lim will be used.
+If your `--vocoder_file` is set to none, Griffin-Lim will be used.
 You can also train corresponding vocoder using [kan-bayashi/ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN)..

 Pretrained vocoder is like follows: